 While Weebly may not allow you to replicate the sophisticated look of a Squarespace site, if your tech skills are lacking, this might be your best option for quickly getting a site up so you can begin establishing an online presence for your photography business.

 Weebly also offers built-in blogging tools, and if you upgrade to a premium plan, you’ll get advanced site statistics.

-Weebly offers a free Basic Use plan, a Connect plan for $5 per month, and a Pro plan for $12 a month.
+Weebly offers a free Basic Use plan, a Personal plan for $10 per month, a Professional plan for $12 a month and a Performance plan for $26 a month.

 Like Squarespace, Wix is also a WYSIWYG site builder, making it simple to use.
 Its ease of use and budget-friendly cost makes Wix one of the best all-around site builders for photographers, especially when you factor in a few photographer-specific features the platform offers: online booking, email marketing, print sales, and client albums.

 Wix is a great option for beginners because it’s considered one of the easiest platforms to get started on, and it offers a generous template library.

 The Light plan is $16 per month; you can upgrade to a Core plan for $27 per month or the Business plan for $32 per month.
 There are also Business Elite and Enterprise plans available.